Caleb & Brown

 How Does Bitcoin mining Work?

 Bitcoin uses a Proof of Work (PoW) consensus mechanism, which is used for validating transactions and mining new coins.
-Bitcoin’s network is comprised of a collection of computers, commonly referred to as “Bitcoin miners” or “nodes”, who are responsible for verifying transactions and creating new Bitcoins.
+Bitcoin’s network consists of a collection of computers, commonly referred to as “Bitcoin miners” or “nodes”, who are responsible for verifying transactions and creating new Bitcoins.

 Blocks are solved by miners who compete to solve a block of transactions first in order to be rewarded with Bitcoin.
 Bitcoin uses a SHA-256 algorithm to form consensus.
 This involves miners expending computational work, much like how physical work is needed in order to ‘mine’ gold.
 The more energy that is directed to mining Bitcoin, the more secure the network becomes.